Suicide Risk and Prevention for Kentucky Nurses

 Healthcare providers’ duty to do no harm (nonmaleficence) can contradict the autonomy of a patient with suicidal ideation.
 Reporting suicide ideation to members of the healthcare team not providing direct care to a patient complies with the beneficence principle; however, this would breach patient confidentiality.
 This leads to a dilemma; neither can be chosen without violating the other.

 The ethical principle of autonomy calls for respect, dignity, and choice, and therefore a person should not be coerced or manipulated into treatment if they are capable of autonomous decision-making.
 Taking away a person’s freedom when no crime has been committed is a very serious enterprise.
-Cases involving a patient considering suicide are the classic example of what is considered justified involuntary hospitalization.
+Cases involving a patient who is experiencing suicidal thoughts and behaviors are classic examples of what is considered justified involuntary hospitalization.
 However, there is ambivalence concerning this, and it is argued by some that the risk of suicide by itself may not be sufficient justification and can increase the risk of suicide following discharge.

 Evidence is accumulating about harms inherent in civil commitment.
-Three arguments include:
+These arguments include:

 - Inadequate attention has been given to the harms resulting from the use of coercion and the loss of autonomy.